cloud-bulldozer/orion/README.md

 Additionally, users can specify a custom path for the output CSV file using the ```--output``` flag, providing control over the location where the generated CSV will be stored.

-Orion now supports anomaly detection for your data!
+Orion now supports anomaly detection for your data.
 Use the ```--anomaly-detection``` command to start the anomaly detection process.

 **_NOTE:_**  The ```--hunter-analyze``` and ```--anomaly-detection``` flags are mutually exclusive.
 They cannot be used together because they represent different algorithms designed for distinct use cases.